 - 2 Diablo 4 Trailers and Gameplay

-- 3 When will Diablo 4 come out?
+- 3 When is the Diablo 4 Release date?

 - 4 How will be Diablo 4 – all details – update: 4th August 2020

 On which platforms will Diablo 4 be released?